gini/gini-health-sdk-ios/Documentation/source/Integration.md

     }
 ```

-With these steps completed you have verified that your app, the Gini Pay API, the Gini Pay Business SDK and the Gini Pay
+With these steps completed you have verified that your app, the Gini Pay API, the Gini Health SDK and the Gini Pay
 Bank SDK work together correctly.

 #### Testing in production

 The steps are the same but instead of the development client credentials you will need to use production client
 credentials.
-This will make sure the Gini Pay Business SDK receives real payment providers which open real banking apps.
+This will make sure the Gini Healthh SDK receives real payment providers which open real banking apps.

 You will also need to install a banking app which uses the Gini Pay Bank SDK.
 Please contact us in case you don't know
 which banking app(s) to install.

 Lastly make sure that for production you register the scheme we provided you for deep linking and you are not using
-`ginipay-business://payment-requester`.
+`gini-health://payment-requester`.